 Before you send that text or make that call, take a breath.
-Understanding what *not* to do is more powerful than any single thing you can do.
-This guide is your strategic defense, built on the principles of our core no contact strategy guide.
+Understanding what not to do is more powerful than any single thing you can do right now.
+This is your strategic defense — built on the same principles as our core no contact strategy guide.

 Mistake #1: The Emotional Flood (Begging, Pleading, and Grand Gestures)